TuanTran2025/Carbon_Emission_Analysis/README.md

 |Trading Companies & Distributors and Commercial Services & Supplies|0.00|0.00|239.00|0.00|0.00|
 |Utilities|122.00|0.00|0.00|122.00|0.00|

-* From these figures, it can be found that the industry groups with the notable decrease in carbon emission over the time, especially the period of years from 2015 to 2017 are Electrical Equipment & Machinery and then Automobiles & Components.
+* From these figures, it can be found that industry groups with the notable decrease in carbon emission over the time, especially the period of years from 2015 to 2017 are Electrical Equipment & Machinery and then Automobiles & Components.
 ![image](https://github.com/TuanTran2025/Carbon_Emission_Analysis/blob/main/Chart%20of%20Carbon%20Emission.png?raw=true)